JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from ALL the registered consumers:

 - `GET /users/consumers` - Get the list of all registered consumers.
-- `GET /users/consumers/:id` - Get the information about a specific user.
+- `GET /users/consumers/:id` - Get the information about a specific consumer user.
     A consumer user with given ID must exist in the database.
 - `POST /users/consumers` - Create a new consumer user.
     It requires that all necessary arguments are passed in the request body.